Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 13. Hang a cork board in your work or study room.

-Cork boards work great to organize your work or study room.
+Cork boards, wire boards and bulletin boards work great to organize your work or study room.

 White magnetic boards work just as well!
 I use one in my home office and it really helps me to get organized whenever my work clutter accumulates.